 This policy explains how we will manage and protect your personal information (including your credit-related information), and applies to the personal information of our customers and any other person we may deal with as part of our business.

-This policy is effective as at 4 December 2020.
-Sometimes we will update this policy – you can always find the most up-to-date version on our website at www.greater.com.au/legal/privacy-policy, or request a copy free of charge by visiting any of our branches or by contacting us on 13 13 86.
+This policy is effective as of 21 October 2021.
+Sometimes we will update this policy – you can always find the most upto-date version on our website at www.greater.com.au/legal/privacy-policy, or request a copy free of charge by visiting any of our branches or by contacting us on 13 13 86.

 Personal information is information or an opinion about an individual who is identified or who can be reasonably identified (for example, your name and date of birth).
 It includes credit-related information and sensitive information.